flybywiresim/rfcs/000-build-system.md

   * There is no clear definition of "target", "task", "step" or "project".
     * This limits the amount of correctness that can be enforced in task definitions, order, input or output
     * This prevents performing generic step-running operations such as step skipping and output caching
-    * This prevents the easy implementation of differrential build systems that produce different packages depending on environment or configuration
+    * This prevents the easy implementation of differential build systems that produce different packages depending on environment or configuration
 * The build system is contained entirely within the A32NX repository
   * This limits its usage to the A32NX project
   * This prevents the centralization of code and the existence of a single source of truth if multiple projects use the system